ber2/notes/DSKnowledge/Bayesian/GMM.md

 p(x \mid \theta) = \sum_{c=1}^3 p(x \mid t = c, \theta) p(t=c \mid \theta),
 $$
 so we recover the original description of the probability.

+### Expectation maximization

+On one hand, we need Gaussian parameters to estimate sources and, on the other hand, we need sources to estimate the Gaussian parameters.

+So, an idea to compute the above is to initialize parameters at random and then update them to fit the points assigned to them until convergence.

+This is much faster than [[Stochastic Gradient Descent]], but it suffers from local maxima.